Banana fritter: Thailand

 Kluai khaek (กล้วยแขก, /th/), sometimes called kluai thot (กล้วยทอด, /th/), is a popular Thai street snack.
 Kluai khaek is made from fried, floured banana commonly topped with white sesame.
+It is commonly sold from street stalls, often with other snacks such as khanom khai nok kratha, khao mao thot, and fried taro.

-For the word kluai in Thai means "banana" and khaek literally means "guest" and is a colloquialism used for Indians, Muslims or Hindus.
-Assumed that the reason it was called, probably because it was adapted from the recipe of those people.
+The word kluai in Thai means "banana", and khaek means "guest" and is a colloquialism used for Indians, Muslims or Hindus — who may have provided a recipe on which these fritters were based.

-At present, it can be considered as street food that is easily found in general street stalls.
-Often sold with other types of snacks that have similar characteristics, such as khanom khai nok kratha, khao mao thot, fried taro, etc.

-An area famous for kluai khaek in Bangkok is around Lan Luang Intersection to Chakkraphatdi Phong Intersection, where it is referred to as Nang Loeng in the Pom Prap Sattru Phai District.
-Here, there are many kluai khaek shops.
-The sellers will dress with aprons different colours vary according to each shop.
-They will carry banana bag, walk down the street and sell to those who drive through the streets and intersections in this area.
-In February 2018, Bangkok Metropolitan Administration (BMA) has banned this type of trade from being sold on the streets.
+One area famous for kluai khaek in Bangkok is around Lan Luang Intersection to Chakkraphatdi Phong Intersection, where it is referred to as Nang Loeng in the Pom Prap Sattru Phai District.
+Here, there are many kluai khaek shops, whose sellers wear aprons of different colours.
+They walk down the street carrying bags of bananas and sell to drivers passing through.
+In February 2018, Bangkok Metropolitan Administration (BMA) banned this type of trade on the streets.